Bird fancier lung

 For a broad discussion on this entity, please refer to the main article on hypersensitivity pneumonitis.

-HRCT chest features can differ depending on whether it is acute, subacute or chronic but in general can be similar to other forms hypersensitivity pneumonitis.
+HRCT chest features can differ depending on whether it is acute, subacute or chronic presentation, but, in general, can be similar to other forms of hypersensitivity pneumonitis.

 - diffuse centrilobular nodules

 - ground glass: diffuse or patchy predominant in upper lobes

 - fibrosis with or without traction bronchiectasis